aljoxo/Arisen/README.md

 ### Starting the Game
  - **(Optional)** For those of you with arachnophobia, the list includes a mod called *bingus hates spiders.esp*, this is my personal patch that removes spiders from the leveled list and replaces spiders with other creatures within the list.
 It also has a few other tweaks to make it a bit more in depth than something like *Insects begone*.
     - At the current moment the patch only affects spiders (so chaurus and similar will still be present, tho if requested I could make another version of this patch that also removes those mobs).
  - Head over to the installation folder and locate an executable named ModOrganizer.exe and launch it.
 If a message Registry Key does not match appear, press Yes.
 Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
-Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.
+Ensure it is set to the "Arise My Champion!" executable by selecting it in the dropdown box and then hitting the run button.

  ![](https://cdn.discordapp.com/attachments/1008055989532110918/1017837505078378497/unknown.png)